dfds/rolemapper-service/README.md

 With the change to scoped Kubernetes service connections during deploment, certain manifests have been moved out of the *k8s* directory and moved to the *k8s_initial* directory.

 The manifests within *k8s_initial* will have to be run manually or with a different service connection due to elevated rights.

+---

+If the scoped service account is missing for deployment, see https://wiki.dfds.cloud/en/teams/devex/selfservice/Kubernetes-selfservice-deployment-setup